 Offering Up Our Suffering

 One of the best things that we can do when we recognize that we are suffering is to offer that suffering up to God as a thankful prayer of sacrifice.
-By offering our suffering up, whether it be physical, emotional, financial, or spiritual, we convert that suffering into an unceasing prayer; meaning, our suffering becomes an active prayer in the hands of God, and remains such as long as we are suffering from that particular thing.
-And what God does with that offering is the same thing He does with our other prayers, fasting, and alms giving; that is, He accepts our invitation to come into the situation to do something.
+By offering our suffering up, whether it be physical, emotional, financial, or spiritual, we convert that suffering into an unceasing prayer; meaning, our suffering becomes an active prayer in the hands of God and remains such as long as we are suffering from that particular thing.
+And what God does with that offering is the same thing He does with our other prayers, fasting, and almsgiving; that is, He accepts our invitation to come into the situation to do something.
 That is all any prayer does – it invites God into our business to reconcile it to Himself.

 Some Christians offer up their suffering for other people, such as souls in Purgatory.
 I like to offer my suffering up for the conversion of particular people I know.
 My suffering usually involves physical pain and the inconveniences of life.
 I offer whatever I am feeling up to God as a prayer for someone.
 By it, essentially I am saying to God, ‘God I’m going to endure this suffering for this person.
 I am going to be a living sacrifice for something greater than me.
-Through this suffering I am going to pay the price for what I am asking you to do.’
+Through this suffering, I am going to pay the price for what I am asking you to do.’
 God then takes my prayer of sacrifice and does something with it.

-Of course the best example of a person in sacred Scripture offering up their suffering for the good of someone else is Jesus Christ on the Cross.
+Of course, the best example of a person in sacred Scripture offering up their suffering for the good of someone else is Jesus Christ on the Cross.
 That was the ultimate ‘offering up’.
-The suffering and death of Christ on the Cross invited God the Father into the situation of a wounded creation that needed healing, and through the Blood that was offered up by His Son He provided the means for His entire creation to be healed.
+The suffering and death of Christ on the Cross invited God the Father into the situation of a wounded creation that needed healing, and through the Blood that was offered up by His Son, He provided the means for His entire creation to be healed.

 Offering up your suffering as a prayer of sacrifice is a most selfless act.
-When your offer up your suffering for someone else it becomes one of those little acts that produces an immense spiritual good.
+When your offer up your suffering for someone else it becomes one of those little acts that produce an immense spiritual good.
 Therefore, offer it up as often as you can.